mauris/samsui/readme.md

 With Samsui, you can quickly build prototype application and generate as many data as you need for testing your prototype.

+- Samsui was created by and maintained by [Sam Yong](https://github.com/mauris).
+- Samsui uses [Travis CI](https://travis-ci.org/mauris/samsui) to check that the code works.
+- Samsui uses [Scrutinizer CI] to check code quality and test coverage.
+- Samsui uses [Composer](https://getcomposer.org/) to load and manage its dependencies.
+- Samsui is licensed under the BSD 3-Clause license.

 ##Installation

 Samsui is a PHP library that manages its dependencies using [Composer](http://getcomposer.org).
-You can directly use [Samsui](https://packagist.org/packages/mauris/samsui/) in your application through Composer as well:
+You can directly use [Samsui](https://packagist.org/packages/mauris/samsui/) in your application through Composer:

     {
         "require": {